 or final WNS/TNS should be kept.
 In Non-Project Mode, you must explicitly describe the

 flow with a Tcl script and save the best checkpoints.
 In Project Mode, you can create

 individual implementation runs for each placer directive, and launch the runs up to the

 placement step.
 You would continue implementation for the runs that have the best

 results after the placer step (as determined by the Tcl-post script).

 Physical constraints (Pblocks and DSP and RAM macro constraints) can prevent the placer from finding the most optimal solution.
-AMD therefore recommends that you run the placer directives without any Pblock constraints.
+Xilinx therefore recommends that you run the placer directives without any Pblock constraints.
 The following Tcl command can be used to delete any Pblocks before placement with directives commences:

 delete_pblock [get_pblocks *]